koka-lang/koka/doc/spec/tour.kk.md

 If we would leave out the `mask`, and call `action()` directly, then the inferred type of `action` would be `: () -> <raise|e> int` instead, showing that the `:raise` effect would be handled.
-Note though that this usually the desired behaviour since in the majority of cases we _want_ to handle the effects in a particular way when defining handler abstractions.
+Note that this usually the desired behaviour since in the majority of cases we _want_ to handle the effects in a particular way when defining handler abstractions.
 The cases where `mask` is needed are much less common in our experience.

-(Note: there is other work on "tunneling" or "lexically scoped" effects which switches the default behaviour of Koka (where masking becomes the default).
-We generally reject this approach as this usually requires a form of dependent typing where a type annotation on `action` changes whether the term is masked or not.
-It is also unclear if one can express the `ppstate` example in that approach.)

 ~ advanced